Extending torsors over regular models of curves: Extension of torsors into log and fppf torsors

 \begin{defi} We recall that $\Spec(R)$ is seen as a log scheme via the log structure induced by $\Spec(k)$.
 Let $(Sch/R)$ denote the category of schemes over $R$.
-We consider it as a full subcategory of the category $(fs/R)$ of fine and saturated log schemes over $R$ as follows : given a morphism of schemes $T \to \Spec(R)$, we put on $T$ the inverse log structure of that on $\Spec(R)$. \\ \begin{enumerate} \item Recall the definition of the following functor :
+It can be seen as a (full) subcategory of the category $(fs/R)$ of fine and saturated log schemes over $R$ as follows: given a morphism of schemes $T \to \Spec(R)$, we put on $T$ the inverse log structure of that on $\Spec(R)$.
+The topology on $(Sch/R)$ induced by the klf topology is the fppf one.\\ \begin{enumerate} \item Recall the definition of the following functor:

-This is a sheaf for the kummer log flat topology \cite[Theorem 3.2]{kato}. \item Consider the following functor
+This is a sheaf for the Kummer log flat topology \cite[Theorem 3.2]{kato}. \item Consider the following functor

 The \textbf{log Picard functor}, denoted by $\Pic^{log}_{\mathcal{C}/R}$, is defined to be the fppf sheafification on $(Sch/R)$ of the previous functor.
 It can also be defined by the formula